zvxzdx/runeforge-wiki-ru/runeforge2.md

 - Custom skin bans occured on **Korea** servers, on which all third party apps are prohibited including cs-lol

-- cs-lol is not tested on **Chinese** servers, if you want to try it there, us at your own risk
+- Cs-lol is not tested on **Chinese** servers, if you want to try it there, us at your own risk

 - Bans can and will occur if you used "free" paid skins also know as [Skin Hacking](/runeforge2#can-i-get-paid-skins-through-custom-skins-skin-hacking)